milonmaze/privacy-terms-observatory-beta/time.com/privacy/privacy_policy.html.md

 Powered by

-© 2023 TIME USA, LLC.
+© 2024 TIME USA, LLC.
 All Rights Reserved.
-Use of this site constitutes acceptance of our Terms of Service, Privacy Policy​ (Your California Privacy Rights) and Do Not Sell My Personal Information.
+Use of this site constitutes acceptance of our Terms of Service, Privacy Policy​ (Your Privacy Rights) and Do Not Sell My Personal Information.